The OpenPTrack Team

 OpenPTrack is led by UCLA REMAP and Open Perception.
 Key collaborators include the University of Padova, Electroland and Indiana University Bloomington.
 Early adopters include the UCLA Interpretive Media Laboratory, California State Parks, UCLA Lab School and cheLA.
 (More on the partners.)

 Alexander Horn (Integration & Testing) was a staff developer for UCLA REMAP from 2011 to 2015, and continues to use OpenPTrack for various projects including wireless positioning ground truth for embedded sensor fusion, automating RGB images for training CNNs, and helping artists.
-For REMAP, he worked on several projects including NDN.
+For UCLA REMAP, he worked on several projects including NDN.
 Horn specializes in information visualization, human computer interaction, embedded systems, and public interactive installation.
 He has installed work at Siggraph, FILE Sao Paolo, lounges, nightclubs and MCA in Chicago, street festivals in New Orleans, children’s hospitals in St Louis and New York, and law offices and public schools in London, among others.
 He holds an MS in Predictive Analytics and BA in Computing from DePaul University, and is Entrepreneur in Residence at Ekistic, a smart cities accelerator.